 Translation/localization data is sometimes also stored using this store.

 Web application Session data also uses key-value (though it does automatic de/serialization).
+2. Hierarchical data store / Object store.

 XML file.